 An individual is not required to respond to a Wells Notice.
 In fact, many respondents choose to forgo the process entirely.
 However, if you choose to respond, there are several strategies and pitfalls to keep in mind.
 First, make sure the response follows all the guidelines of an acceptable Wells Response.
 The response should be an appropriate length and be sent in advanced of the deadline provided in the Wells Notice.

 Second, a strong response focuses on the law and not the facts.
 A response that merely states that the respondent is an upstanding individual and didn’t break the law is a very weak response.
 Even a thorough and comprehensive retelling of the facts will not serve to stop or even slow the enforcement process.

 While this request is not always granted, if presented in the proper manner, it can afford the respondent a unique strategic advantage.
 These requests are most often granted when a respondent can argue that he or she believes the commission was relying on inaccurate or outdated information.
 For example, the SEC may be relying on draft versions of marketing materials instead of those that were actually circulated.

 In addition to requesting a review of the case file, recipients of a Wells Notice can also request a meeting with the enforcement staff.
 Again, the SEC is under no obligation to meet, however, a face to face meeting provides far more insight into the substance and facts behind a Wells Notice than the actual Notice.

 Lastly, a respondent can use the Wells Response as an opportunity to begin the settlement process.
 Securities cases can be complex, convoluted, and last for years.
 Often times, it is in the best interest of both parties to settle before the formal enforcement process begins.
 Very few SEC cases make their way all the way to an administrative hearing or federal court.
 A respondent who seeks settlement from day one can save face, save time, and save money.

 When responding to a Wells Notice, it is paramount to remember that more often than not, there is much more to be lost than to be gained.
 Threats and anger have never resulted in the dismissal of an enforcement action.
 Employing these tactics in a Wells Response will only serve to cast a respondent in a worse light.
 Furthermore, a respondent risks becoming embroiled in a personal war with the attorney and staff if the response is overly combative or accusatory.

 In addition to contradictions, often times a respondent will admit to a fact that is a crucial element of the case and/or admit to a fact that was previously unknown to the SEC.
 Many securities cases come down to the respondent’s knowledge of the act or their intent to carry out said act.
 Having a securities attorney draft or review your Wells Response can protect you from accidental incrimination.

-Know Your Audience
+Know your Audience

 There are two distinct groups of individuals who will receive and read a Wells Response, each with a very different perspective on the case and role in the process.
 The first reader will likely be the investigating attorney.
 This individual not only led the investigation that resulted in the Wells Notice, but will also be leading the subsequent enforcement process.

 The second set of individuals who will read a Wells Response are the SEC commissioners.
 Although SEC attorneys and their supervisors are given the autonomy to conduct an investigation and issue a Wells Notice, a final enforcement action cannot be entered without a majority of the commissioners’ approval.
 The commissioners are five individuals, appointed by the President, who serve a five-year term as the head decision makers at the SEC.

 FINRA Wells Notices

 The White Law Group is a national securities arbitration, securities regulation and securities employment law firm.
 The firm represents financial advisors in regulatory actions brought by the SEC or FINRA and in claims against their former firm.

-For more information on the firm’s securities regulatory and employment practice, visit http://www.whitesecuritieslaw.com/securities-employement/.
+For more information on the firm’s securities regulatory and employment practice, visit https://www.whitesecuritieslaw.com.